 Probiotic Yogurt

 Yogurt has long been touted as a gut health food.
-It is a fermented dairy product made with two species of bacterial cultures, streptococcus thermophilus and lactobacillus bulgaricus.10 The problem with yogurt is that it contains lactose, which is an inflammatory food that many people have a sensitivity to.
+It is a fermented dairy product made with two species of bacterial cultures, streptococcus thermophilus and lactobacillus bulgaricus.10 The problem with yogurt is that it contains lactose, an inflammatory component that many people are sensitive to.
 There are non-dairy versions of yogurt that do not contain the Lactobacillus strain, typically made with coconut instead of dairy.

 Fermented Foods

-Fermented foods include kombucha, sauerkraut, kefir, and pickles.These can be included in a healthy diet.
+Fermented foods including kombucha, sauerkraut, kefir, and pickles can be included in a healthy diet.
 However, if you have a gut infection like Candida overgrowth or SIBO (small intestinal bacterial overgrowth) fermented foods can do more harm than good.
 All of the probiotics produced during the fermentation process feed not only the “good” bacteria, they also feed “bad” bacteria and yeast.

 Prebiotic Foods

-Probiotics add to the population of good bacteria in your digestive system.
-Prebiotics are compounds in food that promote the growth of beneficial microorganisms.
 Prebiotic foods, such as garlic, leeks, apples, asparagus, and bananas have the greatest health benefits.
-Because these prebiotic foods pass through your digestive system without being broken down by digestive enzymes and gastric acids, they become an important fuel and nutrient source for bacteria in your gut.
+These prebiotic foods pass through your digestive system without being broken down by digestive enzymes and gastric acids.
+They become an important fuel and nutrient source for bacteria in your gut.

 Probiotic Supplements